 Sometimes it feels like I have itchy lungs, but this doesn’t happen with all asthma attacks.
-It’s sort of a “sometimes” symptoms.
+It’s sort of a “sometimes” symptom.
 I like to refer to it as an unusual asthma symptoms.
 So, what’s the deal with this itchy lung feeling anyway?

-What do itchy lungs feel like?
+What do itchy lungs feel like for someone with asthma?

 For the longest time, I didn’t know how to explain it.
 Then, one day, as I was having an asthma attack, an idea popped into my head.
 This is where it comes in handy to have an active imagination.

 The tickling feeling feels like microscopic people made their way inside your lungs.
 And each of these people is holding feathers.
 And they are using those feathers to tickle your airways.

 This is how I explained it to myself when I was a kid.